AI Automation

 • Confirm you received their message

-• Give a realistic timeframe for a personal response (e.g., "We'll reach out within 2 business hours")
+• Give a realistic timeframe for a personal response ("We'll be in touch within 2 business hours")

 • Include your phone number in case they want to call immediately

-• Share one or two trust-builders, like a review snippet or a quick mention of how long you've been in business
+• Share one trust-builder — a review snippet or how long you've been in business

 2. The Quote or Proposal Follow-Up